drawrowfly/amazon-product-api/README.md

   --keyword, -k   Amazon search keyword ex.
 'Xbox one'    [string] [default: ""] --number, -n    Number of products to scrape.
 Maximum 100 products or 300
-                  reviews                                 [number] [default: 20] --filetype      Type of the output file where data will be saved. 'all' - save datat to the ` 'json' and 'csv' files [choices: "csv", "json", "all", ""] [default: "csv"] --sort          If searching for the products then the list will be sorted by the higher score(number of reviews*rating).
+                  reviews                                 [number] [default: 20] --filetype      Type of the output file where the data will be saved. 'all' - save data to the 'json' and 'csv' files [choices: "csv", "json", "all", ""] [default: "csv"] --sort          If searching for the products then the list will be sorted by the higher score(number of reviews*rating).
 If searching for